-This fellowship enables researchers to spend between two and four weeks at Essex.
+This fellowship enables researchers to spend between two and ten weeks at Essex.
 There are two calls for applications:

-Essex International Visiting Fellowships are open to researchers based outside the United Kingdom with an excellent track record commensurate with career stage to undertake research at the University of Essex.
+Essex International Visiting Fellowships are for researchers based outside the United Kingdom with an excellent track record commensurate with career stage to undertake research at the University of Essex.

-Students and graduates (e.g. undergraduate students/graduates, Master’s students/graduates, PhD students, and post-doctoral students) are not eligible for the scheme.
+Students (e.g. undergraduate students, Master’s students, PhD students, and post-doctoral students) are not eligible for the scheme.

-We cannot accept applications to our Southend or Loughton Campuses.
+We cannot accept applications for fellowships at our Southend or Loughton Campuses.
 Should you wish to visit one of these campuses, please see our staff mobility information for other funding opportunities.

 Successful applicants who were International Visiting Fellows in the past at Essex are not eligible to apply for another Essex International Visiting Fellowship.